vega/vega-lite/CONTRIBUTING.md

 If you want to update only github pages, use `npm run deploy:gh`.

-To use any of these two commands, you will need to [install jq](https://stedolan.github.io/jq/download/) i.e., running `brew install jq` if you use [homebrew](http://brew.sh) on mac.

 ## Suggested Programming Environment.

 We use the [Visual Studio Code](http://code.visualstudio.com/) editor with TSLint plugin.